tekknolagi/isdt/lecture-notes/2-vcs.md

 inconsistencies that take some time to get used to.
 We'll try to point these out as we encounter them; if you're ever in doubt, man pages are your friend!

-[^github] Git won the source control wars thanks in no small part to GitHub, a
+[^github]: Git won the source control wars thanks in no small part to GitHub, a
     company that provides free centralized hosting of Git repositories.
 When GitHub launched in 2008, many found it to provide a user experience and feature set superior to more well-established competitors like SourceForge.